 - 1. Red or blue High Point Academy polo (short or long sleeve) - 2.
-Shirts must be tucked in at all times for High School students - 3.
-Plain front khaki or navy pants, skorts, or shorts (no cargo shorts, pants, or joggers) - 4.
+Shirts must be tucked in at all times for and High School students - 3.
+Plain front khaki or navy pants, skorts, or shorts (no cargo shorts, cargo pants, or joggers) - 4.
 Brown or black belt if there are belt loops (may have initials or designs) for High School students - 5.
 Closed toe and closed heel shoes - 6.
-Navy or red plaid jumper or skort (length must be no shorter than the vertical length of a standard student ID from the top of the knee when the student is standing straight up).
+Plaid jumper, skirt, or skort (length must be within the length of a standard student ID above the knee when the student is standing straight.